prody/ProDy/doc/reference/usage/selections.rst

         e.g. resname ALA ARG ASN

    resnum
         Residue number.
-If there are multiple residues with same number but distinguished with insertion codes, insertion code can be appended to the residue number. "_" stands for empty insertion code.
+If there are multiple residues with the same number but distinguished with insertion codes, the insertion code can be appended to the residue number. "_" stands for empty insertion code.

         Examples: